Student unionism in the United Kingdom: Northern Ireland

 In Northern Ireland, students' unions operate in a similar way to those in Great Britain, except that they cannot exclusively be members of NUS.
 At the height of the Troubles in 1972, a bilateral agreement between the National Union of Students UK and Aontas na Mac Léinn in Éirinn, decided that all student unions within Northern Ireland would hold membership of both organisations, through a new group called NUS-USI.
 The move was an attempt to promote student unity despite the sectarian divide and the arrangement is still in place.

 Officers

 In a British students' union a sabbatical officer is a full-time paid officer elected by students from their membership.
 The sabbatical officers are generally trustees of the students' union.
+University of Lancashire Students Union has elected paid part time officers who are current students fulfilling the role that is performed by sabbatical officers at other universities.
 Many students' unions also have unpaid officers who continue as students during their term of office.
 Some of these non-sabbatical officers may sit on the Executive Committee of the Union, or on the Union Council.